cellopudding/09-README-Generator-/README.md

   ## Installation
-  to install necessary dependencies run no
+  to install necessary dependencies run not really

   ## Usage
-  fun
+  genereal fun

   ## Contributors
-  yes
+  jeff, july, brad, tom

   ## Tests
-  to run tests, run no
+  to run tests, run n/a

-  ##License
+  ## License
     This project is licensed under the MIT license.

   ## Questions
-  If you have any questions about the repo, contact me directly at root.lonnie
+  If you have any questions about the repo, contact me directly at root.lonnie@gmail.com

-  Check out more of my work at [cellpudding]({https://github.com/cellpudding/)
+  Check out more of my work at [cellopudding]({https://github.com/cellopudding/)